Novum Law recognised in prestigious Chambers & Partners Guide 2024

-If you are claiming on behalf of a child, you can claim at any time until the child turns 18.
-When the child turns 18, they can bring a claim in their own right but the three year time limit will then apply and they will have until they are 21 to do so.
+For example, if you are claiming on behalf of a child, you can claim at any time until the child turns 18.
+When the child turns 18, they can bring a claim in their own right, but the three-year time limit will then apply and they will have until they are 21 to do so.

-Time can be a critical factor in compensation claims, so it’s important to get in touch with our specialist medical negligence team as soon as possible for expert advice.
+Time can be a critical factor in compensation claims, so it’s important to get in touch with our specialist clinical negligence team as soon as possible for expert advice.

-The compensation you receive depends on the severity of your injuries or illness you’ve suffered and the impact on your life.
-Severe, life-changing injuries will involve more compensation to cover medical bills, rehabilitation, care and support, adaptations to the home and loss of earnings and pension.
+The compensation you receive depends on the severity of the injuries or illness you’ve suffered and the impact on your life.
+Severe, life-changing injuries will involve more compensation to cover medical treatment , rehabilitation, care and support, adaptations to the home and loss of earnings and pension.